Research activities and interests

-My research interests are broad and include spectral geology, tectonic geomorphology, geohazards, planetary geology and the application of remote sensing & GIS to a variety of geoscientific fields.
+My research interests are broad and include the InSAR, planetary geoscience, spectral geology, tectonic geomorphology, geohazards and the application of remote sensing and data science/machine learning to a variety of geoscientific fields.

 I am a member of the newly formed Geohazards Research Group here in ESE, and of the Engineering Scale Geology Research Group ESGRG, an interdepartmental group focused on small scale geological problems affecting civil engineering activities.

 I am a member of the EnVision mission proposal team since 2010, and now that the mission has been selected, am an appointed member of the ESA Science Study Team (SST) and the NASA VenSAR Science Team (VeST) in supporting the EnVision mission science and instrument development up to mission adoption in 2024.
 EnVision is an ESA/NASA funded M5 mission for the exploration and mapping of the planet Venus, which will use Synthetic Aperture Radar (InSAR), SubSurface Radar Sounding and multispectral NIR imaging of emissivity, similar to instruments which we use routinely on Earth, to better understand the tectonic, surface and internal structure of Venus, and thereby to better understand its history as a planet seemingly inhospitable to life, as well as to detect current geological activity.
 The instrument payload also includes UV and IR spectrometers aimed at exploring Venus' atmosphere, clouds and climate, as well as a Radio Science Experiment, to better understand the interior structure of the planet.
 Hence EnVision will investigate Venus form the cloud tops down to the core!